 Even Women Need Testosterone!

-These days, people are growing more and more aware of the ways in which Testosterone Replacement Therapy can benefit men suffering from Testosterone Deficiency or Andropause, but most people in America don’t understand that Testosterone plays an incredibly important role in the health of women as well.
+These days, people are growing more and more aware of how Testosterone Replacement Therapy can benefit men suffering from Testosterone Deficiency or Andropause, but most people in America don't understand that Testosterone plays an incredibly important role in the health of women as well.

 Even though Testosterone and Estrogen are commonly known as the Male Hormone and the Female Hormone, respectively, both sexes have a lesser need for the hormone which exemplifies the opposite sex.
 And women often need Testosterone Replacement Therapy just as badly as their male counterparts.

 Testosterone controls and promotes many aspects of feminine health.
-It promotes healthy bones and wards off osteoporosis.
-It also encourages stronger muscles, protects against frailty, and promotes a healthier psychological profile.
+It supports healthy bones and wards off osteoporosis.
+It also encourages stronger muscles, protects against frailty, and develops a healthier psychological profile.

 More than anything else, however, Testosterone promotes sexual health.
-Women need healthy Testosterone Levels in order to experience sexual satisfaction and encourage healthy sexual function.
+Women need healthy Testosterone Levels to experience sexual satisfaction and encourage healthy sexual function.

 Testosterone, like Estrogen, is a member of a group of hormones known as Androgens.
-Both hormones are synthesized by the body from a precursor hormone known as DHEA, and all of these hormones are derivatives of cholesterol.
+The body synthesizes both hormones from a precursor hormone known as DHEA, and all of these hormones are derivatives of cholesterol.

 How Do Women Make Testosterone?

 Women secrete Testosterone from the Adrenal Glands and the Ovaries.
 These organs produce just enough Testosterone to meet the needs of the female body.
-One thing that most women don’t realize is that, after menopause, the ovaries still have the capability to create and secrete Testosterone.
+One thing that most women don't realize is that, after menopause, the ovaries still can create and secrete Testosterone.
 Ovary removal significantly increases the risk of Testosterone Deficiency, because often, the Adrenal Glands are not capable of producing enough Testosterone on their own.